This article provides an in-depth fundamental analysis of Gujarat Automotive Gears Ltd, an Indian manufacturer of auto and tractor gear parts.

 Thanks for writing to me!

-You have done good analysis of financial, valuation, management & business aspects of the company.
+You have done a good analysis of the financial, valuation, management & business aspects of the company.

 Rest all the parameters like increasing sales, profitability, decreasing debt, creation of market value from retained earnings are fine.